zaham-ijjan/JExcel/README.md

 ## Usage

 1. Get the jar.
 (Download JAR | Github Release)
-2. Add this as a dependency in your project.( maven repo will be availabe as soon as possible)
+2. Add this as a dependency in your project
 3. Use it as below.

 ``` xml